Shane van Gisbergen: GT racing

-In 2015, van Gisbergen entered the Blancpain Endurance Series in a McLaren 650S GT3 run by Von Ryan Racing.
-Racing in conjunction with his V8 Supercars commitments, he was forced to miss one round due to a date clash, however achieved two victories in the four races he entered.
-The team was dissolved after the 2015 season, and for the 2016 season, van Gisbergen moved to McLaren's new Garage 59 team.
-He will once again miss the final round of the championship at the Nürburgring in Germany due to the Sandown 500 V8 Supercar race being held on the same weekend.
+In 2015, Van Gisbergen entered the Blancpain Endurance Series in a McLaren 650S GT3 run by Von Ryan Racing.
+Racing in conjunction with his V8 Supercars commitments, he was forced to miss one round due to a date clash; however achieved two victories in the four races he entered.
+The team was dissolved after the 2015 season, and for the 2016 season, Van Gisbergen moved to McLaren's new Garage 59 team.
+He would once again miss the final round of the championship at the Nürburgring in Germany due to the Sandown 500 V8 Supercar race being held on the same weekend.
 Van Gisbergen won the 2016 season with Côme Ledogar and Rob Bell having won the 3 Hours of Monza and the 1000 km Paul Ricard despite skipping the last round at the Nürburgring due to a clash with his Supercars Championship commitments.

 Through his McLaren and Tekno Autosports connections, he drove one of Tekno's factory-supported McLaren 650S GT3s at the 2016 Bathurst 12 Hour.
-In qualifying on Saturday, van Gisbergen set the fastest ever officially recorded lap of the Mount Panorama Circuit to achieve pole position.
+In qualifying on Saturday, Van Gisbergen set the fastest ever officially recorded lap of the Mount Panorama Circuit to achieve pole position.
 He went on to set the fastest ever race lap on the way to securing victory alongside Álvaro Parente and Jonathon Webb.